Dromedary: Health and diseases

 Fleas and ticks are common causes of physical irritation.
 Hyalomma dromedarii is especially adapted to arid conditions, changing its moulting process to complete more or all of its life cycle on a single host if stressed, and having an unusually wide host range.
 The larvae are not well understood but their larval questing phase is assumed to occur during the winter, which is also when rain arrives.
 The nymphs infest the host mostly in January, then the adults May to September.
 In a study in Egypt, H. dromedarii was dominant in dromedaries, comprising 95.6% of the adult ticks isolated from the camels.
-Larvae of the camel nasal fly Cephalopsis titillator can cause possibly fatal brain compression and nervous disorders.
+Larvae of the camel nasal fly Cephalopina titillator can cause possibly fatal brain compression and nervous disorders.
 Illnesses that can affect dromedary productivity are pyogenic diseases and wound infections caused by Corynebacterium and Streptococcus, pulmonary disorders caused by Pasteurella such as hemorrhagic septicemia and Rickettsia species, camelpox, anthrax, and cutaneous necrosis caused by Streptothrix and deficiency of salt in the diet.